 In Orkney, visible evidence of our long and illustrious history is everywhere.
-The West End Hotel is a prime example, representing a milestone in public healthcare in the county.
+The West End Guest House is a prime example, representing a milestone in public healthcare in the county.

 The building was constructed, in 1824, by Captain William Richan, who wanted his wife to have the finest house in Kirkwall.